regycloud/conditionalExcercise/README.md

 # conditionalExcercise
 My Excercise of conditional in Javascript

-All of my excercise is from codecademy course.
+All of my excercise are from codecademy course.